 This is one of the most common fruit tree fertilizers used in the market.

-This is because Dr. Earths’ organic fruit tree fertilizer is capable of fertilizing just about any fruit-bearing plant.
+Dr. Earths’ organic fruit tree fertilizer can fertilize any fruit-bearing plant.

 With an NPK ratio of 5-5-2, this fertilizer can feed fig trees regardless of whether they are grown indoors or outdoors.